-In collaboration with Dr. Bob Koch and Arthur Vieira Riberiro with the U of M, soybean fields were scouted for soybean tentiform leafminer (Macrosaccus morrisellato) to gain a better understanding of its presence in the state.
-This insect was previously known only to feed in forested areas on two plants related to soybeans but not on cultivated soybeans.
-It would appear there has been a host range expansion.
-Knowing its range within the state will be important information for growers.
-Observations consisted of 20 plants that were selected at random within 50 feet of a field edge by tree windbreaks.
+In collaboration with Dr. Bob Koch and Arthur Vieira Ribeiro with the U of M, soybean fields were scouted for soybean tentiform leafminer (Macrosaccus morrisellato) to better understand its presence in the state.
+This insect was previously known only to feed in forested areas on two plants related to soybeans, but not on cultivated soybeans.
+It appears there has been a host range expansion, so knowing its range within the state will be important information for growers.
+Observations consisted of 20 plants randomly selected within 50 feet of a field edge by tree windbreaks.
 The underside of the lower leaves were observed for mines.
 Soybean fields were visually surveyed from mid-August through mid-September.
-All data points were sent to the U of M partners for follow up confirmation.
-The U of M project has been observing this insect since 2021 to gain a better understanding of its occurrence throughout Minnesota and neighboring states (Figure 2).
-The MDA was able to contribute 54 new locations in 32 counties to the project.
+All data points were sent to the U of M partners for follow-up confirmation.
+The U of M project has been observing this insect since 2021 to better understand its occurrence throughout Minnesota and neighboring states (Figure 4).

-Figure 2.
-Soybean tentiform leafminer detections from 2021-2023.
-Map courtesy of U of M.
+Figure 4: First detections of soybean tentiform leafminer in soybean fields by year.
+Map courtesy of the U of M.